antrea-io/antrea/docs/design/windows-design.md

 "HNS Internal NIC" is provided to kube-proxy to configure Service addresses.
 The OpenFlow entries for the NodePort Service traffic on Windows are the same as those on Linux.

-AntreaProxy implements the ClusterIP Service function.
+Antrea Proxy implements the ClusterIP Service function.
 Antrea Agent installs routes to send ClusterIP Service traffic from host network to the OVS bridge.
 For each Service, it adds a route that routes the traffic via a virtual IP (169.254.0.253), and it also adds a route to indicate that the virtual IP is reachable via antrea-gw0.
 The reason to add a virtual IP, rather than routing the traffic directly to antrea-gw0, is that